Ahnfelt/type-inference-by-example/README.md

 # Contact

 I'm Joakim Ahnfelt-Rønne, MSc Computer Science (University of Copenhagen).
 I work with functional programming in the industry and I co-organize a meetup about it in Copenhagen.
-In my spare time, I work on programming languages - and apparently, blog about it.
+In my spare time, I work on programming languages - and apparently, write about it.

 Catch me on https://discord.gg/e3B3hW - it's a very nice community about programming language design.
 I'm @ahnfelt.